EmileRolley/EmileRolley/README.md

 ---

 Currently, I'm working on:
-- 🌿 [J'agis](https://jagis.beta.gouv.fr) by maintaining and developing various simulators to help citizens in their ecological transformation.
 - 🏛️ [Publicodes](https://publi.codes/), a declarative language for modeling complex business domains by breaking them down into simple elementary rules.
+- 🚲 [Mes Aides Vélo](https://mesaidesvelo.fr), a web simulator to find out about aid available for buying a bicycle in France.

 I previously worked on:
+- 🌿 [J'agis](https://jagis.beta.gouv.fr) by maintaining and developing various simulators to help citizens in their ecological transformation.
 - 🥥 [EkoFest](https://ekofest.fr), a lightweight and efficient web app for calculating the carbon footprint of events.
 - ⚖️ [Catala](https://catala-lang.org), a programming language toolchain used to derive correct-by-construction and transparent implementations from legislative texts.
 - 🌍 [Nos Gestes Climat](https://nosgestesclimat.fr/), the ADEME official carbon footprint simulator.